definejs/define/README.md

 *   Cached module instantation
 *   DOM ready

-## CAUTION - This is not a script loader
+## CAUTION: This is not a script loader

 This library neither loads your scripts dynamically nor binds module names to files.